urdvr/biojs-vis-gprofiler/README.md

  string.
 - colorer <code>[renderCb](#renderCb)</code> - Callback function returning the color of a string.
+- scorer <code>[scorerCb](#scorerCb)</code> - Callback function returning the score for a string.
+This is used for ordering to select `maxN` top strings and is passed to the `sizer` and `colorer` callbacks.
+Note that the scores are normalized to sum to 1.
 - distiller <code>[distillerCb](#distillerCb)</code> - Callback function returning an array of strings to be rendered.